mmurygin/notes/sre/alerting.md

     * What does the infrastructure for it look like?
     * What metrics and logs does it emit, and what do they mean?
     * What alerts are set up for it, and why?
-1. Every page should be actionable.
+1. Every page should be important - if it's possible to ignore alert engineers will ignore it, so as a result it's just unnecessary distraction.
 1. Every page response should require intelligence.
 If a page merely merits a robotic response, it shouldn't be a page.
 1. Pages should be about a novel problem or an event that hasn't been seen before.
 1. Alerts should not flap.